LIFE STORY

 It had ignored the forces of local nationalism.

 I was attracted also by the humility of the Japanese bureaucracy.
-Bureaucrats padded around shabby offices in sandals.
+Officials padded around shabby offices in sandals.
 What in most countries would be called a War Ministry was relegated to the status of Department (cho).
 It had to work out of shacks with a single soldier guarding the weed-covered entrance gate.

 In those days one could walk into the Gaimusho (Foreign Ministry) without an appointment and go straight to the desk of the person you wanted to talk to.
 (Today at the heavily guarded entrance gates, they demand full evidence of identity and appointments.)